bcyrill/anonymizer_guardrail/docs/development.md

 `SPECS_BY_NAME[det.name]`, and `main.py`'s BLOCKED handler maps the typed error via `TYPED_UNAVAILABLE_ERRORS`. `/health` gains `<stats_prefix>_in_flight` and `<stats_prefix>_max_concurrency` keys.
+The per-request `detector_mode` length cap in `api.py` is also derived from `len(REGISTERED_SPECS)`, so callers can pass the new detector in their override list without bumping a constant.

 ### 5. Tests